 Rein focuses on engaging our members, activists, and public on all things Puget Sound.
 Previously, Rein was the Advocacy Manager at People For Puget Sound, where he did the following: organized the annual lobby day for the environmental community, generating grassroots support during the legislative session; built a diverse stakeholder coalition building on oil spill issues; managed activists, interns and volunteers; and helped garner public support for a strong Action Agenda for the health of Puget Sound.
 Two factors drew Rein to the Sound in 2004: being a Pisces and his childhood spent on the beaches and salt marshes of Buzzards Bay in Massachusetts.
 San Juan Island’s beauty and its archipelago landscape bring solace, calm, and appreciation to him.
 Plus, he loves picking his own oysters at the Westcott Bay Oyster Farm.
 When not at work, Rein loves to travel, bike, hike, sail, cook, and sauna in his back yard, all the time with his wife Marcy.

-As a Northwest native with strong environmental sensibilities, Julie is thrilled to provide administrative support for WEC.
-Her Seattle-based career choices are a veritable box of chocolates: social media strategist, small business owner, school registrar, and legal assistant.
-A life-long learner, Julie holds a BA in Social Sciences from the University of Washington, and certificates in Nonprofit Fundraising Management and Social Media Strategy and Implementation.
-Julie’s happy place is on a northwest hiking trail.
+Julie relishes the variety of providing human resources and administrative support for WEC.
+From an early age, her family of seven lived up and down the West Coast, instilling a love for outdoor adventure wherever they landed.
+She has fond memories of growing up in Oregon, California, Alaska, and eventually Washington.
+Julie’s Seattle-based career choices are a veritable box of chocolates: social media strategist, small business owner, school registrar, and legal assistant.
+A life-long learner, Julie holds a BA in Social Sciences from the University of Washington, and certificates in Human Resources Management, Nonprofit Fundraising Management, and Social Media Strategy and Implementation.
+Julie is happiest meandering anywhere on a Northwest hiking trail.

 Kathy leads the overall fundraising and development activities for both Washington Environmental Council and Washington Conservation Voters.
 Kathy has over 20 years of fundraising experience, nearly all of it in the environmental sector.
 She was lured back to WEC/WCV after a seven year absence, during which time she worked as the Development Director for Resource Media, a nonprofit communications firm that specializes in environmental issues.
 During her tenure there she helped to nearly triple the organization’s budget, and as a member of the management team, established the structure and systems that successfully guided Resource Media through this period of rapid growth.
 For ten years Kathy served as WEC’s Development Director, creating the organization’s overall fundraising framework.
 Kathy is a graduate of Colorado State University and has a certificate in Nonprofit Management and Fundraising from the University of Washington.
 She and her husband are slowly remodeling an old home and restoring its gardens.
 When not pondering which native plants grow best in dry shade or how to repair a stone wall, they spend time as much time as possible hiking and biking.